devanooga/devanooga.com/_posts/2017-04-19-Annoying-Mastodon-Users-with-a-Bot.md

 in their native tongue.
 This caused several users to be very annoyed by their timeline suddenly being filled with Hiragana and the like.

-I found it annoying that so many people were complaining about the Japanese users on Mastodon.
+It's a bit odd that so many people were complaining about the Japanese users on Mastodon.
 Why should they care?
 Just continue using it like you have been, and ignore the toots you can't read.

 I decided to take a tongue-in-cheek approach, and create a translation bot that would reply to any toots in Japanese with a translated English version of the